 After parking the car in the drive way, she walked in with the large teddy bear in her arms.
 Sofia spotted her from the living room and jumped off her small chair and walked at an incredible speed to her aunt.
 Minnie knelt down and took the sweet kid into her arms putting the cute teddy down.
 Sofia ignored her aunt and squealed at the brown bear by her side.
 She pounced on it and caught it with ease.
 She mumbled “Darby”, a name she must have heard on the TV.

 Days have changed their color and quality for Sofia and her parents with the arrival of Darby.
 Sofia would take him to bed and cover him with a blanket if it was cold.
-Together, they would listen to the mom’s fairy tales; go to places like the Aquarium or Museum.
+Together, they would listen to her mom’s fairy tales; go to places like the Aquarium or Museum.
 They were inseparable.

 When Sofia progressed to become the first grader in the elementary school, she carried Darby to school for a while.
-Then she left him to rest on her cute bed because the boys in school started playing rough with her fluffy friend.
+Then, she left him to rest on her cute bed because the boys in school started playing rough with her fluffy friend.

 Darby was her closest friend.
 Sofia shared her pain and pleasure with him.
 When she won first place in the math competition during her fifth grade, she was overjoyed.
 Her parents were thrilled and hugged and kissed her.
-She shared her dreams for future with Darby on that night.
+She shared her dreams for the future with Darby on that night.

 “Darby, I am going to become a Math professor just like my dad.
 You wait and watch.”

-Then there was Aunt Minnie’s wedding during summer.
+Then, there was Aunt Minnie’s wedding during summer.
 It happened on the tenth of February, the Teddy bear day.
 What a coincidence!
 Sofia was excited.

 She got a gift for her aunt and got it packed in a shiny wrapper.
-Armed with her fine gift she joined her parents to go to Minnie’s marriage at Raleigh, N.C. by road.
+Armed with her fine gift, she joined her parents to go to Minnie’s marriage at Raleigh, N.C. by road.

-Sofia had a lovely time during wedding and later at the reception.
+Sofia had a lovely time during wedding and later, at the reception.
 She went up to the newlyweds, Minnie and Ralph.